ratanvarghese/blom.sh/public/j-misremembered/content.md

 I will park in the easternmost parking lot, and walk to the entrance furthest from the Tim Horton's so that I don't have to talk to Joshua about Moncton.
 I will place my keycard on the scanner and -

 No wait.
 It's Sunday.

+### Notes

+This was written in 15 minutes during a Joy of Writing meetup.